Madeleine Jacobs: Career

-Diversity and inclusion advocacy work
+Advocacy

 Under the slogan of "The Smithsonian is for everyone," which was coined during her time at Smithsonian, Jacobs developed a variety of outreach programs that earned her the Smithsonian's Secretary's Gold Medal for Exceptional Service.

 When Jacobs first joined C&EN in 1969, she was the only woman reporter among magazine's staffs.
 This led to her work dissecting the challenges that women chemists face, which was the first major story of this sort in C&EN.
 Jacobs also initiated the annual release of the "scorecard," where C&EN tracks how the academia and the industry are doing in hiring women chemists.